krkn-chaos/krkn/utils/chaos_recommender/README.md

 You can customize the default values by editing the `krkn/config/recommender_config.yaml` file.
 The configuration file contains the following options:

   - `application`: Specify the application name.
-  - `namespace`: Specify the namespace name.
+  - `namespaces`: Specify the namespaces names (separated by coma or space).
 If you want to profile
   - `labels`: Specify the labels (not used).
   - `kubeconfig`: Specify the location of the kubeconfig file (not used).
   - `prometheus_endpoint`: Specify the prometheus endpoint (must).